awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 ### Service\-linked role policy for batch workflows<a name="role-policy-for-batch-workflows"></a>

 To complete a batch worklfow, Amazon Personalize needs permission to access and add files to your Amazon S3 bucket\.
 Follow the steps above to attach the following policy to your Amazon Personalize role\.
 Replace `bucket-name` with the name of your bucket\.
-For more information on batch workflows, see [Getting batch recommendations](recommendations-batch.md)\.
+For more information on batch workflows, see [Getting batch recommendations and user segments](recommendations-batch.md)\.

 ```
 {